NBA great Kobe Bryant and 13-year-old daughter die in helicopter crash

 Bryant, who was named the NBA’s Most Valuable Player in 2008, would add two more NBA titles – in 2009 and 2010 – and on both occasions was named Finals MVP.

+“He was a fierce competitor, one of the greats of the game and a creative force.
+Kobe was also an amazing dad who loved his family deeply – and took great pride in his daughter’s love for the game of basketball.”

+Lakers byword Kareem Abdul-Jabbar said on Twitter: “Most people will remember Kobe as the magnificent athlete who inspired a whole generation of basketball players.
+But I will always remember him as a man who was much more than an athlete.”

-He stood third in the all-time NBA points list until Saturday night, when current Laker LeBron James pushed him down to fourth place.
+Bryant stood third in the all-time NBA points list until Saturday night, when current Laker LeBron James pushed him down to fourth place.
+Bryant scored 33,643 points in his NBA career.

 James had told NBA.com after the game: “I’m just happy to be in any conversation with Kobe Bryant, one of the all-time greats to ever play.”